pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

 </tbody>
 </table>

 <p>Aside from the class variables, one method is necessary - <strong>form_output</strong>.
 This method is called when building the form and allows you to include logic and customized input for your fields.
 In this case, we are just returning a basic input.
-You can find more about this method on the <a href="pyrostreams/docs/field-type-development/methods">Methods</a> page.</p>
+You can find more about this method on the {{ link title="Methods" uri="developers/addons/developing-field-types/methods" }} page.</p>

 <p class="note">PyroStreams uses <a href="http://codeigniter.com/user_guide/helpers/form_helper.html">CodeIgniter's Form Helper</a> when creating inputs, and it is available in third party field types as well.</p>